To lay down a procedure for handling of In-Process Samples and Finished Products out-of-specifications test results [except Microbiological Analysis]

-5.8 If repeat analysis results do not meet the specification the batch/ packed order shall be rejected.
+5.10 If repeat analysis results do not meet the specification the batch shall be rejected.

-5.9 Annexure shall be used for documentation of investigation.
+5.11 Annexure - II shall be used for documentation of investigation.

-5.10 In case of rejection of samples, thorough investigation shall be done involving Production Manager, Product Development Manager and Head - Quality Assurance / Departmental Head and the same shall be documented.
+5.14 In case of rejection of samples, thorough investigation shall be done involving Production Manager, Product Development Manager and General Manager - Quality Assurance / Senior Group Leader and the same shall be documented.